Jamcha123/number-math/Readme.md

 14. repunitNumber(target) // Gets the repunit number of the given target

 15. triangleNumber(target) // Gets the list of all triangle number between 1 - target

+16. fizz(target) // Gets the fizzbuzz sequence from 1 - target

+17. amicableNumber(target) // Is number amicable or not